isomerpages/moe-victoriajc/_parents/Education and Career Guidance.md

 ### The Next Step Forward.
 Navigating the Education and Career Pathways.

-Browse through this [e-book](https://www.moe.gov.sg/-/media/files/about-us/moe-corporate-brochure.pdf) which features portraits of youths who have gone through diverse education and career pathways.
-Our education system offers many options that cater to your child’s interests and needs, and can help them succeed in their selected path.
+Browse through this [e-book](https://go.gov.sg/tips-for-parents) which outlines how our education system offers many to cater to your child’s interests and needs, and can help them succeed in their selected path.

-Using these stories as springboards, you can discuss with your child his/her education and career options.
-Take your child’s interests, abilities and passion into consideration during the discussion!
+Take the time to discuss with your child his/her education and career options, and consider your child’s interests, abilities and passion during the discussion!